Lebanese Americans: History

 The first known Lebanese immigrant to the United States was Antonio Bishallany, a Maronite Christian, who arrived in Boston Harbor in 1854.
 He died in Brooklyn, New York in 1856 on his 29th birthday.
-Large scale-Lebanese immigration began in the late 19th century and settled mainly in Brooklyn and Boston, Massachusetts.
-They were marked as Syrians; almost all of the immigrants were Christians.
-Upon entering America, many of them worked as peddlers.
-The first wave continued until the 1920s.
-Many immigrants settled in northern New Jersey, in towns such as Bloomfield, Paterson, Newark, and Orange.
+Large scale-Lebanese immigration began in the late 19th century.
+These newcomers settled mainly in Brooklyn and Boston, Massachusetts.
+They were identified as Syrians and almost all were Christians.
+Upon arrival in America, many worked as peddlers.
+The first wave of immigration continued until the 1920s.

-Some immigrants set out west, with places such as Detroit, Cleveland, Toledo, and Peoria gaining a large number of all Lebanese immigrants.
-Others bought farms in states like Texas, South Dakota, and Iowa.
-Many came via the United Kingdom, including a large number on the ill-fated liner RMS Titanic.
+Many of the Lebanese immigrants settled in northern New Jersey, in towns such as Bloomfield, Paterson, Newark, and Orange.
+Some set out west, settling in Detroit, Cleveland, Toledo, and Peoria.
+Others bought farms in Texas, South Dakota, and Iowa.
+Many traveled via the United Kingdom, including a large number on the ill-fated liner RMS Titanic.

-The second wave of Lebanese immigration began in the late 1940s and continued through the early 1990s, when Lebanese immigrants had been fleeing the Lebanese Civil War.
+The second wave of Lebanese immigration began in the late 1940s and continued through the early 1990s, when Lebanese citizens began to seek refuge from the Lebanese Civil War.
 Between 1948 and 1990, over 60,000 Lebanese entered the United States.
-Since then, immigration has increased to an estimated 5,000 immigrants a year.
-Those who now settle are predominantly Muslim, in contrast to the predominantly-Christian population of immigrants of previous waves.
-Christians still comprise a majority of Lebanese in America and in the diaspora of around 14 million Lebanese people living outside Lebanon.
+Since then, the figures have risen to an estimated 5,000 immigrants a year.
+Those arriving in recent years are predominantly Muslim, although a majority of the Lebanese in America are Christian.

 Religion

-Most of the Lebanese immigrants during the first and the early part of the second waves were Christians.
-Muslims followed in large numbers beginning in the late 1960s.
-Among the minority, there are Shia and Sunni Muslim communities.
-A number of Jews fled Lebanon for the United States due to fears of persecution, and populations of Druze and atheists also exist.
-This information has been distributed by all American organizations, including the Arab American Institute and the United States census team.
+Most of the Lebanese immigrants during the first and the early part of the second waves were Christians, with an increase in Muslims beginning in the late 1960s.
+These include Lebanese Shia Muslims and Lebanese Sunni Muslims.
+A number of Jews also fled Lebanon for the United States due to fears of persecution.
+Much of this data comes from the Arab American Institute and the United States census team.

 The United States is the second largest home of Druze communities outside the Middle East after Venezuela (60,000).
 According to some estimates there are about 30,000 to 50,000 Druzes in the United States, with the largest concentration in Southern California.
-Most Druze immigrated to the U.S. from Lebanon and Syria.
+Most hail from Lebanon and Syria.